USA: 21+ | Commercial Content | T&Cs apply | Play Responsibly

 No. 3 – Jacob deGrom (New York Mets)

-Jacob deGrom is a starting pitcher for the NY Mets since he made his debut in 2014.
+Jacob deGrom has been a starting pitcher for the NY Mets since he made his debut in 2014.
 Last season he didn’t manage to win his third National League Cy Young award, because of Shane Bieber and Yu Darvish, but he is still good enough to be in the third position in our “Best MLB Players” list.
+Of course, we also consider him one of the best pitchers in the MLB.

 The Mets have an improved lineup this season and deGrom’s velocity is significantly better, which means that he will be a force on the field this season.
 He will be considered for the Hall of Fame and he continues to improve season after season.